 I am an Assistant Professor at the University of San Francisco's School of Management where I research and teach issues of diversity and inclusion.
-I am particularly interested in women's career mobility and how dualearner couples manage the intersections of their work and family lives.
+I am particularly interested in women's experiences of work and how dual-earner couples manage the intersections of their work and family lives.
 I utilize both qualitative and quantitative methods to understand these phenomena from various vantage points.
 I earned my PhD in Organizational Behavior and Human Resource Management from the University of Illinois at Chicago.
 Prior to entering academic life, I spent 10 years in marketing and communications, working with organizations to address issues of corporate reputation, branding, and stakeholder engagement.